 In the long run, however, the average weight gain for smokers who quit is only approximately 3-4kg.
 Experts agree that the health benefits of stopping smoking far outweigh the risk of weight gain.
 Exercise is also recommended as a good way to curb cravings, so with the right mindset one can easily prevent weight gain from becoming detrimental and even use exercise to their advantage throughout the stopping process.

-To avoid gaining weight, ex-smokers can keep low-calorie snacks on hand and remain as active as possible, remaining conscious of the fact that stopping smoking often coincides with a moderate weight gain.
+To avoid gaining weight, ex-smokers can keep low-calorie snacks on hand and remain as active as possible, remaining conscious of the fact that stopping smoking often coincides with moderate weight gain.

 Though it is widely believed that smoking helps with stress, studies show that those who stop often experience much less stress than in the past.
 It is the nicotine withdrawal that makes habitual smokers feel stressed when they have not had a cigarette, and the satisfying of that craving is only temporary.